-Canadian Government's Travel Alerts
+Canadian Government's Travel Alerts for Angola

 To make a direct call to Angola from Canada, you need to follow the international dialing format given in the box below.
 The dialing format is same for calling Angola from a mobile or land line from Canada.